-Now, luckily we have gigs like the Polish Neoheresy, who try that different, but decidedly more thorny route to a new metal nirvana.
-Their latest EP Oblawa presents an atypical version of a Pagan infused Black Metal style.
+Those bands that try a different, but decidedly more thorny route to new metal nirvana.
+Like Black Passage or Cwn Annwn, maybe not in style, but surely in concept.
+The band’s new EP Oblawa happily presents an atypical version of a Pagan infused Post Black Metal offering.

-That said, the record comes across a trifle disjointed with the jumble of elements kind of helter-skelter thrown in.
+That said, the record comes across a trifle disjointed, with the jumble of elements kind of helter-skelter thrown in.
 But it just manages to hold on to the edge of the abyss without sliding to its chaos-laden depths.
-All this bouncing about desolate landscapes is brought about by one F aka L.O.N.(Blakagir) as a one-man-project.
+All this bouncing about desolate landscapes is brought about by one F aka L.O.N.(Blakagir), as a one-man-project.

 The Neoheresy horde saw the light of day in the year of the Dark Lord 2012.
 The project produced a goodly number of records to date of different and changing flavors.
 Oblawa is the fifth offering, all formats included.